bmc/grizzled-scala/README.md

 Grizzled Scala: A general-purpose library of Scala classes and objects
 ======================================================================

+**Branch: pre-scala-2.10-fixes**

+This branch exists as a place to patch the code for Scala 2.9.x and earlier.
+The trunk is now 2.10.x and later.

 ## Introduction

 This is the Grizzled Scala Library, which is similar to the clapper.org